w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 Examples where 4.1.1 Parsing would be satisfied:

-* An HTML page embedded inside a desktop application (per the WCAG errata)
+* An HTML page embedded inside a desktop application (as outlined in the [WCAG 2.1 note on 4.1.1](https://www.w3.org/TR/WCAG21/#h-note-27) and the [WCAG 2.0 editorial errata](https://www.w3.org/WAI/WCAG20/errata/#editorial) in the thirteenth list item)
 * A PDF document (not authored using a markup language)
 * Android or iOS apps which use a markup language to specify UI layout (accessibility information is exposed via platform accessibility APIs, not the markup)